CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Versioning

 You can version the repository with the latest release number.
+This will update the root [composer.json](https://github.com/CityOfNewYork/nyco-wp-docker-boilerplate/blob/master/wp/composer.json) then run the `version` Composer script, which is set by default to regenerate the **composer.lock** file and regenerate the autoloader for production.

-This will update the root [composer.json](https://github.com/CityOfNewYork/nyco-wp-docker-boilerplate/blob/master/wp/composer.json), the theme's **style.css**, the theme's **package.json**, and regenerate **package-lock.json** file.
+It will also update the theme's **style.css**, the theme's **package.json**, and regenerate **package-lock.json** file.
 Then, it will run an NPM Script named "version" that should be defined in the theme's **package.json** file.
 This script can run any any process that requires an update to the front-end styles or scripts dependent on the version of the **package.json**.

 Finally, it will commit the file changes and tag the repository.

-    bin/version.sh {{ Release Number }}
+    bin/version.sh {{ Version Number }}

 ### Rollbar Sourcemaps